 ^ hash := (parents asSet hash bitXor: self nodeType hash) bitXor: self basicType hash

-These details show the tricky part in this pattern: how to establish two objects are identical.
-With objects representing mathematics items it is difficult, the identity check done by DrGeo is very limited.
-After all, we could have two segments mathematically identical through a process of transformations and only a mathematics solver could establish it.
+These details show the tricky part in this pattern: how to establish if two objects are identical.
+With objects representing mathematics items, it is difficult; the identity check done by DrGeo is very limited.
+After all, we could have two segments that are mathematically identical through a process of transformations, and only a mathematics solver could establish it.

-The item are not built in the factory, this process is factored out in a familly of builder classes discussed in the next section.
+The items are not built in the factory; this process is factored out in a family of builder classes discussed in the next section.